Fortuneswell PCP Group

 November 2023 Update

-We have some great news and some not-so-great news!
+We have some great news!

 Portland Community Partnership has been supporting a group of residents in Fortuneswell who are working on improving their local community and environment with other agencies and local authorities to tackle some of the safety and infrastructure issues the location suffers.